AI for Frontend Engineers: Workflows, Tools, and Best Practices

 - Structural and accessibility issues were flagged while writing rather than in a later review pass

-Claude Code extends this to repository-level tasks, handling analysis that requires understanding how a component is used or referenced across multiple files.
+Claude Code extends this to repository-level tasks, handling analysis that requires understanding how a component is referenced across multiple files.
+For a practical look at how developers integrate AI tools across daily tasks, different ways developers use Chatly across daily workflows cover the patterns that stick in practice.

 Code Review Augmentation